• Skip to primary navigation

 Goan Kingfish Curry Recipe (Surmai Curry)

-Goan fish curry recipe with step by step photos and a video recipe.
-This Goan kingfish curry is quick and easy, made in one pan, and ready in 30 minutes.
+Goan kingfish curry recipe with step-by-step photos and a video recipe.
+This Goan fish curry is quick and easy, made in one pan, and ready in 30 minutes.
 Spiced coconut gravy and kingfish come together in a curry that tastes even better the next day.
 Serve with rice, pav, or traditional poi.

 5 from 1 vote